 There is only one business card that earns transferable Ultimate Rewards points:

-- Chase Ink Business Preferred ($95 annual fee, 100,000 point sign-up bonus, 3x on travel, shipping purchases, internet, cable and phone services, social media/search engine advertising, 1x on all other purchases
+- Chase Ink Business Preferred – $95 annual fee, generous signup bonus, 3x on travel, shipping purchases, internet, cable and phone services, social media/search engine advertising, 1x on all other purchases

 Also, take note of the different spending categories for each card.
 The Sapphire Reserve card earns 150% more on travel and dining than the Sapphire Preferred card.
 But at the cost of a higher annual fee.
 The Ink Business Preferred card earns a respectable 3x on travel.
 And the card includes other unique spending categories such as monthly internet, cable, and phone bills.